Europe’s human rights court to hear Belgian euthanasia case

 LONDON (AP) — Europe’s top human rights court has agreed to hear a case being brought against Belgium by a man whose mother was euthanized in 2012 for depression, the second case that implicates one of Belgium’s leading euthanasia doctors.

-In a statement on Tuesday, lawyers for Tom Mortier said they brought their case to the European Court of Human Rights after Belgian authorities declined to pursue it.
+In a statement on Tuesday, lawyers for Tom Mortier said they brought their case to the European Court of Human Rights in Strasbourg after Belgian authorities declined to pursue it.

+Robert Clarke, one of Mortier’s lawyers, described the case as “precedent-setting,” saying that it “relates to the most vulnerable in society.”

 The court said it would now consider whether Belgium violated two parts of the European Convention on Human Rights in euthanizing Mortier’s mother.